Doggone! Vet-avoiding pup spurs Sand Springs Fire Department boat rescue

-Their dog Merlin, a Great Pyrenees, went on a roughly 8-mile hike to the far side of Shell Lake, returning home only with the assistance of the Sand Springs Fire Department.
+Their dog Merlin, a Great Pyrenees, went on a roughly 8-mile hike to the far side of Shell Lake, on the north side of Sand Springs, returning home only with the assistance of the Sand Springs Fire Department.

 The McCalips live on 20 acres just off 177th West Avenue between Shell Creek Road and Water Tower Road.
 With adjoining acreages of family and friends, Merlin is accustomed to having plenty of room to run around.